Entry-Level Professional Master of Arts Degree

 Possible Background Checks

 The University of Southern California Division of Occupational Science and Occupational Therapy does not require background checks, drug testing or fingerprinting for admission into the Master of Arts program.
 However, an increasing number of health care facilities require USC students to provide this and other information in order to participate in clinical rotations at their sites.
 The successful completion of clinical rotations is required for the master’s degree at USC and is a prerequisite for being able to sit for the NBCOT® (National Board for Certification in Occupational Therapy®) exam to practice as an occupational therapist.
-A felony conviction may affect a graduate’s ability to sit for the NBCOT® certification examination or attain state licensure.
+A felony conviction may affect your ability to sit for the NBCOT® certification examination or attain state licensure.

 For additional information, please contact Liz Carley, Director of Admissions (for applicants with last names starting A–K), or Erin McIntyre, Assistant Director of Admissions (for applicants with last names starting L–Z).